networktocode/jdiff/README.md

 2. The Network Engineer makes changes to the network, whether it is an upgrade, peering change, or migration.
 3. The comparison state is collected, typically directly from the network, but any method is acceptable.
 4. The reference state is then compared to the current state using the netcompare library.

+| Przemek: This doesn't seem like a generic enough workflow.
+Ideally replace it using neutral, i.e. not-network related, terms.

 ## Library Architecture